colekev/colekev.github.io/_posts/2016-7-03-project-benson.md

 ## Goals

-WTWY, like many non-profit organizations, funds itself through the generousity of others who share its mission.
+WTWY, like many nonprofit organizations, funds itself through the generosity of others who share its mission.
 Therefore, the focus of any effort to find the right people to attend its gala, be its advocate, and contribute to the cause must incorporate data from disparate sources to find the right demographic.

 ## Assumptions